dssg/peeps-chili/README.md

 # Fairness-Accuracy Trade-Offs in ML for Public Policy
 [![DOI](https://zenodo.org/badge/254551159.svg)](https://zenodo.org/badge/latestdoi/254551159)

 This repository contains code relating to our ongoing work explorating the trade-offs between fairness and accuracy in machine learning models developed to support decision-making in public policy contexts.
+It currently contains code and replication instructions associated with:
+- [nature_machine_intelligence_2021](nature_machine_intelligence_2021/) K.T.
+Rodolfa, H. Lamba, and R. Ghani.
+Empirical observation of negligible fairness-accuracy trade-offs in machine learning for public policy.
+Nature Machine Intelligence 3, 896-904 (2021).
+[Available in arXiv: 2012.02972](https://arxiv.org/abs/2012.02972)
+- [kdd_explorations_2021](kdd_explorations_2021/) H. Lamba, R. Ghani\*, and K.T.
+Rodolfa\*.
+An Empirical Comparison of Bias Reduction Methods on Real-World Problems in High-Stakes Policy Settings.
+SIGKDD Explorations 23, 69-85.
+Jun.
+2021.
+[Available in arXiv: 2105.06442](https://arxiv.org/abs/2105.06442)

+## Negligible Fairness-Accuracy Trade-Offs

+The work associated with our 2021 Nature Machine Intelligence study can be found in [nature_machine_intelligence_2021](nature_machine_intelligence_2021/) and some usage details are provided below:

 For each context, modeling was performed with our open-sourced machine learning pipeline toolkit, [triage](https://github.com/dssg/triage).
 Although the data for several of these projects is confidential and not publicly available, this repository includes our `triage` configuration files (specifying features and model/hyperparameter grids) for all projects as well as the code used for bias mitigation and analysis of trade-offs.
 The main functionality for bias mitigation is provided in `RecallAdjuster.py` (at the moment, this assumes model results are in the form of `triage` output) and analyses are generally in a set of `jupyter` notebooks in each project directory.
 Note that in the process of this work, we have made slight adjustments to the `RecallAdjuster` code to accomodate the data in each context, so be sure to use the correct version if working on one of these projects (consolidating these versions is tracked in issue #7).